 Assessment Feedback: For the exam, students will receive feedback in the form of marks and overall feedback on the cohort performance.
 Further, individualised feedback, can be provided upon request.

 Additional Notes: This module is not available to students who have previously taken MA-325.
+Available to visiting and exchange students.

 MA-M31 Numerical Analysis